Iridar/WOTCRescueDenmother/WOTCRescueDenmother/ReadMe.txt

 [h1]REQUIREMENTS[/h1]

-[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1796402257][b][BETA] X2WOTCCommunityHighlander[/b][/url] v1.21 or higher is required.
+The mod does not require a new campaign start, but obviously you want it to be active before you deploy on the first retaliation mission.[list]
+[*] [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2363075446][WOTC] Iridar's Template Master - Core[/url][/b] is required.
-[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1127014384][b]Empty WOTC Deco Slots for XCOM Soldiers (+ Some other empty things)[/b][/url] is required, unless you play with [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1135440846]Unrestricted Customization - Wotc[/url][/b].
+[*] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1127014384][b]Empty WOTC Deco Slots for XCOM Soldiers (+ Some other empty things)[/b][/url] is required, unless you play with [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1135440846]Unrestricted Customization - Wotc[/url][/b].
+[*] [url=https://steamcommunity.com/workshop/filedetails/?id=1134256495][b]X2WOTCCommunityHighlander[/b][/url] v1.21 or higher is required. [/list]

-The only part of the mod that requires the BETA Highlander is being able to train additional Keepers in GTS after purchasing their GTS unlock.
+The only part of the mod that requires specifically the v1.21 of the Highlander is being able to train additional Keepers in GTS after purchasing their GTS unlock.
 If you don't care about that, you can use the mod with any Highlander v1.18 or above.

-[h1]COMPATIBILITY[/h1]

-Should be compatible with almost anything.
-The mod should always respond to the first retaliation mission of the campaign.
+[h1]INCOMPTABILE MODS[/h1]

+Appears to be incompatible with [b]LWOTC[/b] - Denmother doesn't appear on the first Haven Defense.

+[h1]COMPANION MODS[/h1]

-[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1629659010][b][WotC] Infirmaria Ex Mortis[/b][/url] - compatible out of the box.
-If Denmother dies on the retaliation mission, you should be able to bring her back to life in the Infirmary, as long as you recover her body by evacuating it or killing all enemies on the map.
+[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1629659010][b][WotC] Infirmaria Ex Mortis[/b][/url] - if Denmother dies on the retaliation mission, you should be able to bring her back to life in the Infirmary, as long as you recover her body by evacuating it or killing all enemies on the map.

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1539942755][b][WOTC] Iridar's Underbarrel Attachments[/b][/url] - the Marksman Carbine has a unique Underbarrel Grenade Launcher model.
 It will also replace the appearance of all underbarrel attachments, but you're not really meant to be able to equip them on this weapon anyway.

 [h1]CONFIGURATION[/h1]